 - Addiction issues

-This professional counseling service is free, and a quality program should offer the services to members, and often their spouse or domestic partner, their parents, and their children as well.
-Privacy is also a cornerstone of these services, as employers having access to their employees’ mental health information is delicate.
-Additionally, people are more likely to seek help when they feel they can trust the source and have confidentiality.
+This professional counseling service is free, and a quality program will offer these services to members, and often their spouse or domestic partner, their parents, and their children as well.
+Privacy is also a cornerstone of these services, as employers having access to their employees’ mental health information is delicate issue.
+Generally speaking, if the EAP provides access to licensed professionals (as opposed to just referrals), it is subject to HIPAA privacy, security and breach notification rules.
+People are also more likely to seek help when they feel they can trust the source and have confidentiality.

-It can feel overwhelming to try to manage your work and home life all at once.
-Of course, this can have a real effect on your physical and mental health.
+Many people feel overwhelmed when trying to manage their work and home life all at once.
+Of course, this can have a real effect on their physical and mental health.

-Work/life services from an EAP aim to ease some of that burden.
+Work-life services from an EAP aim to ease some of that burden.
 Their experts can provide assistance with a range of services, such as finding childcare or elder care, connecting with a lawyer, or even receiving nutrition advice.
-Just think of how much better your employees might feel if they had help taking some of that stress out of their day-to-day.
+Just think of how much better your employees might feel if they had help taking some of that stress out of their day-to-day lives.

-72% of Americans said they felt stressed about money, and 22% felt “extreme” stress over their finances.
+80% of Americans said they “sometimes” felt stressed about money, and 30% felt “constantly” stressed over their finances.

 Let’s face it, money worries often lead to stress, and financial burdens can have a big impact on a person’s mental health.
-In fact, according to the American Psychological Association, 72% of Americans said they felt stressed about money, and 22% felt “extreme” stress over their finances.
+In fact, according to one survey, 80% of Americans polled said they “sometimes” felt stressed about money, and 30% felt “constantly” stressed over their finances.